How to Edit a Novel: A Level-by-Level Diagnostic for Authors

 Read a page of your novel slowly and ask of each sentence: what is this sentence doing?
 If the answer is "describing" or "explaining" without contributing to characterization, atmosphere, or forward momentum, the sentence may not be earning its place.
 Every sentence in a novel is competing for the reader's limited attention.
 Sentences that don't do anything productive are the first places readers mentally check out.

-Common offenders: sentences that repeat information already established, sentences that describe things the reader doesn't need to know, and sentences that tell the reader how to feel about something they've already experienced in the scene.
+Common offenders are easy to name.
+Sentences that repeat information already established.
+Sentences that describe things the reader doesn't need to know.
+Sentences that tell the reader how to feel about something they've already experienced in the scene.
 Cut the redundant, the superfluous, and the explanatory.
 Trust the scene to communicate what the scene communicates.

 Are you over-relying on any specific words or constructions?